data61/pihanga/README.md

 ### Recommended directory structure

     + src
-      + app ('apollo-client-example-app' or 'redux-example-app')
+      + app // 'apollo-client-example-app' or 'redux-example-app' in the examples
         + shared
         + ui
            + component-abc